-Another problem is that common medical doctors, especially specialists, are not interested in other medical approaches.
-They know very well what they are doing every day; they are satisfied with the results obtained in a majority of their patients and do not need something else so far from their daily practice.
-They are only interested in more research and information about improvement of their actual practice.
-If some patients are not ameliorated by, or do not tolerate the proposed treatment, they are classified as "difficult", "untreatable" patients.
+Usually common medical doctors, especially specialists, are not interested in other medical approaches and researches.
+They know very well what they are doing every day; they are satisfied with the results obtained in a majority of their patients and do not need something else.
+They are only interested in more research, information and improvement of their actual practice.
+If some patients are not ameliorated by, or do not tolerate the proposed treatment, they are classified as "difficult," "untreatable" patients.
 The therapy will not be questioned and research on other approaches will not be considered.
 They are not "against" homeopathy but why would they encourage better studies on a medical approach they do not know?